collinhover/impactplusplus/README.md

 ```
 ig.GameExtended
 ```
+* core properties of the game (such as layers) are now guaranteed to be ready regardless of init order
 * `shapesPasses` is now a plain object that takes property:value pairs instead of an array
 * added `playerManager` and `playerManagerClass` properties (see ig.PlayerManager)
 * `getPlayer` will no longer search for player by class unless `canSearchForPlayerByClass` is enabled (defaults to true)
 * `getPlayer` will no longer search for player by type unless `canSearchForPlayerByType` is enabled (defaults to true)
 * changed all instances of `respondInput` to `handleInput`
 * methods that get entities now account for whether an entity is `hidden`
+* resize is now called after each level is built to account for config screen size changes

 ```
 ig.CollisionMap